Qiong-Hu/Time_Planner/README.md

-# Auto Time Management Planner (ATMP)
+# Automatic Time Management Planner (ATMP)

-Updated: February 10, 2020, by June Hu
+Updated: February 10, 2020

 This task scheduler (a.k.a. time planner) aims to automatically, scientifically schedule various activities for students.